 MASTER BUILDER

-The work of Aaron Prentiss Howland (1801-1867) holds a distinctive position in the architectural landscape of Walpole, New Hampshire.
-His buildings exemplify the optimism of the Greek Revival style embraced by the young nation in the early nineteenth century.
-As a direct descendant of Mayflower passengers, Mr. Howland represents a tangible connection between the founding of the Republic and its evolving identity.
+The work of Aaron Prentiss Howland (1801–1867) occupies a distinctive place in the architectural landscape of Walpole, New Hampshire.
+His buildings embody the optimism and civic ambition of the Greek Revival style, which came to symbolize the ideals of the young American republic in the early nineteenth century.
+As a direct descendant of Mayflower passengers, Howland represents a tangible link between the nation’s colonial origins and its evolving architectural and cultural identity.

-This site is designed to provide visitors with a comprehensive exploration of the history and architecture of the historic residence located at 20 Westminster Street in Walpole, New Hampshire.
-Here, you will find detailed biographies of the home’s former owners, highlighting their contributions not only to the village of Walpole but also to the broader region.
-We delve into their lives, the impact they had on the community, and their connections to this storied property.
+This site offers a comprehensive exploration of the history and architecture of the historic residence at 20 Westminster Street, one of Howland’s best-known works.
+Visitors will find biographies of the home’s former owners, tracing their lives and contributions to Walpole and the surrounding region.
+These narratives illuminate the individuals who shaped the community and reveal their enduring connections to this remarkable property.

 Aaron P. Howland, from George Aldrich, Walpole As It Was and As It Is, containing the Complete Civil History of the Town from 1749 to 1879 (Claremont, NH: The Claremont Manufacturing Co., 1880).